neutrinox4b1/neutrinox4b1.github.io/about/index.md

 My name is Jeongmin Lee and I'm majoring in Information Security🔒 at Sejong University.

-I'm interested in System Hacking(pwn), Cryptography, and next-generation security.
-I definitely wanna be a awesome hacker. 🙃
+I'm interested in System Hacking(pwn), Cryptography, embedded hacking and next-generation security. <br>I definitely wanna be a awesome hacker. 🙃

 Here is my other [blog](https://thfist-1071.tistory.com).